Personal Data Processing

 Disclosure

-Birkerød Gymnasium only passes on personal data about you if it is required by law, and is otherwise necessary for the performance of our duties as a high school.
+Birkerød Gymnasium discloses personal data about you only where this is required by law and is otherwise necessary for the performance of our duties as an upper secondary school.

-Recipients of your information can be the recipient high school if you switch schools, the Youth Education Guidance if you leave school early, and the Ministry of Education or the ministry's agencies as well as the Region or Board of Higher Education.
+Recipients of your information may include the receiving upper secondary school if you change schools, the Youth Guidance Centre (Ungdommens Uddannelsesvejledning) if you leave the school prematurely, and the Ministry of Children and Education or the Ministry’s agencies, as well as the Region or the Danish Agency for Higher Education and Science.

 Your rights (and your parents' if you are under 18)